hashcatHitman/hack-assembler/README.md

 cd hack-assembler
 ```

-If you'd like to read the documentation, the reccommended way to do so is with:
+If you'd like to read the documentation, the recommended way to do so is with:

 ```bash
 cargo doc --document-private-items --open